Childhood Non-Hodgkin Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood Non-Hodgkin Lymphoma

 Because lymph tissue is found throughout the body, childhood non-Hodgkin lymphoma can begin in almost any part of the body.
 Cancer can spread to the liver and many other organs and tissues.

 Non-Hodgkin lymphoma can occur in both adults and children.
 Treatment for children is different than treatment for adults.
-(See the PDQ summary on Adult Non-Hodgkin Lymphoma Treatment for more information.)
+(See the PDQ summary on Adult Non-Hodgkin Lymphoma Treatment for more information on treatment in adults.)

 There are four major types of childhood non-Hodgkin lymphoma.